kouame1999/DataStreaming_Project/README.md

 An analysis of the batch and online models along with some visualizations can be found in batch_models.ipynb and online_models.ipynb, respectively.

+The python libraries "kafka-python" and "river" must be installed in order to execute the code.

 ## Application

 The goal of the application is to create a data flow, using Kafka, to retrieve stock data in real time and then use an online learning model to predict the future value of a cryptocurrency.
 The sripts should be executed in the following order: